jt151077/cloud-run-urlmasks/README.md

 $ ./deploy.sh
 ```

-3. Point your browser to your domain URL `https://YOUR_DOMAIN` and within the application, choose the hyperlinks for app1 or app2 to see the result payload of the API call to the internal services.
+3. Point your browser to your domain URL `https://YOUR_DOMAIN` and within the application.
+It is now protected with IAP and you need a valid identity to access the webapplication.
+Once successfully logged in, choose the hyperlinks for app1 or app2 to see the result payload of the API call to the internal services.